Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: The Entropy-Covariant Formalism

 where $\phi$ is a function, invariant under TCT.
 The solution of Eq.~(\ref{ts23}) is $\phi\equiv 0$ everywhere.
 The final expression of the affine connection for symmetric processes reads then

 The general case is given by

 where

 Note that the thermodynamic space tends to reduce to a (thermodynamic) Riemannian space when ${\sigma}^{-1}\ll 1$.
-The following definitions are adopted: \begin{itemize} \item{ The space, covered by $n$ independent thermodynamic forces $X^\mu$, with metric tensor $g_{\mu\nu}$ and a linear single connection given by Eq.~(\ref{ts25}), may be referred to as {\it thermodynamic space} $T\!s$ (or, space of the thermodynamic forces).} \end{itemize} In $T\!s$, the length of an arc is defined by the formula
+The following definitions are adopted: \begin{itemize} \item{ The space, covered by $n$ independent thermodynamic forces $X^\mu$, with metric tensor $g_{\mu\nu}$ and a linear single connection given by Eq.~(\ref{ts25}), may be referred to as {\it thermodynamic space} $T\!s$ (or, thermodynamical forces space).} \end{itemize} In $T\!s$, the length of an arc is defined by the formula